How to apply for your first Irish passport as an adult

 - Copy of your Public Services Card or original government issued photo identification document

 - If resident in Northern Ireland or abroad, you must supply either an original passport, national ID card, social security card; or a certified copy of your driving licence

-You may be required to send additional documents as well as those listed above depending on your particular situation.
+You may need to send additional documents as well as those listed above depending on your particular situation.

 If you were born abroad to a parent born in Ireland or Northern Ireland - you should also include: